Employers

 Starting Out

 Individual shops looking for technicians usually advertise online.
 The best way to start is to call camera repair shops and ask to meet with the owner and drop off a resume.
+You should also visit the Web sites of major camera manufacturers, such as Canon, to learn about employment opportunities.

 - Art Directors